 The "disk speed" associated with each Server is visible in the Manage Server dialog of the Admin UI in a row that is shown underneath the associated Controller with the position and size of the individual disk:

 - You can choose the specific speed of each disk when a Server is deployed.
-By default, the Admin UI will present the "default" disk speeds associated with an OS or Client Image.
+By default, the UI will present the "default" disk speeds associated with an OS or Client Image.
 You can modify these "default" speeds through a dialog on the Server as described in:

 - Client Images inherit the "default speed" of each disk based on the speed of the disks on the Cloud Server when the Image was created.
 You can edit the "default speed" of each disk associated with a Client Image as described in: